GiulianoPalazzi/giulianopalazzi.github.io/index.md

 as a vault where I can store any good sources of knowledge or good ideas I have <i>every now and then</i>

-Link to a copy of eric chapelalelala's notes [here](/notes/math1341) to see if KaTeK and the javascript for minimising work
+Link to a copy of eric chapelalelala's note [here](/notes/math1341) to see if KaTeK and the javascript for minimising work\
+Link to a copy of chemistry note [here](/uni/chem/the_atom) to see if KaTeK and the javascript for minimising work